-Current measured by a RCD/RCM on mains phases might differ from the measured PE current.
+The current measured by an RCD/RCM on mains phases might differ from the measured PE current.
 This is due to magnetic coupled PE current not being present on mains phases.

 The frequency characteristic of Type B RCDs is not completely standardized, and vendor-specific differences are to be expected in the upper frequency range.
 Consult the documentation of the RCD in question for more information.